-The Heiress and Her Chateau: Carolands of California is a 98-year saga of a 98-room mansion, a three-dimensional window into life among America’s elite.
+The Heiress and Her Chateau: Carolands of California is the 100-year saga of a 100-room mansion, a three-dimensional window into life among America’s elite.
 Chateau Carolands was built by one of the richest women in the world to be her ultimate dream home, but nothing went as planned.
 Once the most fabulous house west of the Mississippi, now a foundation, the story of the rise and fall and rise of Chateau Carolands s is a dramatic tale of wealth and ruin, love and loss, art and architecture – with a murder, a porno film, and a couple of earthquakes along the way.
 It all ends happily, with a multi-million dollar restoration of the Chateau, more grand and glorious now than it ever had been.
 See how this unique historic architectural masterpiece has come to be preserved for decades to come.

 A Luna Productions documentary

 Editor/Writer: Gary Weimberg